About Us

 “People tend to forget that play is serious” DAVID HOCKNEY

 Collaboration is at the heart of what we do, from working with local authorities to engage communities to setting up partnerships with other artists.
-We’re particularly skilled at encouraging participation from audiences and communities – even hard-to-reach ones – as you can see from the extensive local involvement in projects like Battle for the Winds and The Severn Project.
+We’re particularly skilled at encouraging participation from audiences and communities – even hard-to-reach ones – as you can see from the extensive local involvement in projects like the Wye Valley River Festival and Battle for the Winds.

 We are also adept at creating shows that respond to landscape and the environment, and at finding enterprising ways to bring subjects like science and history to life.
 Whether we’re persuading people to root for an eight-foot long latex sturgeon, working with an internationally renowned poet to fill the streets with words or taking 2012 torches out to sea, we always take play very seriously.